ilhan007/ui5con25-handson/docs/1_Getting_Started.md

   }
 ```

-**Note:**

-You’ll be using the `@property` decorator frequently.
-Properties defined this way are invalidating.
-When their value changes, the component re-renders automatically - the state is reflected in the UI.
+**Note:** You’ll be using the `@property` decorator often.
+Properties defined with this decorator become part of the component's metadata.
+When these metadata properties change, the component automatically re-renders, ensuring the UI stays in sync with the state.

 <br>